 How long will it take until I receive my new credit card?

 We'll send you your new card as soon as we stop your lost or stolen credit card.
 This card will get to you within 3 to 5 business days, within Australia.

 Internet banking and phone banking

 You'll also need to set up any regular payments you may have on your internet banking and phone banking, as they won't transfer over to the new card number automatically.

-If you have a recurring transaction set up on your ANZ credit card account, (for example, a regular payment for your health insurance, gym membership or for another bill or service which is regularly debited from your credit card) you'll need to contact the merchant who bills your card and provide them with the new card details.
-You can use our Change to recurring transactions form (PDF 36kB) if you would like.
-As your old card number has been stopped, any recurring transactions which are attempted to be debited from this old card number will be declined.
+If you have a recurring transaction set up on your ANZ credit card account (for example, a regular payment for your health insurance, gym membership or for another bill or service which is regularly debited from your credit card), you'll need to contact the merchant who bills your card and provide them with the new card details.

-What if someone uses my ANZ credit card fraudulently?
+What if someone else uses my ANZ credit card fraudulently?

 Provided you notify us within a reasonable time from when your card is lost or stolen and you have not otherwise contributed to the loss, you will not be liable for any fraudulent transactions on the card.

 For further information about ANZ's card security and our fraud monitoring & policy, please visit Security.